tetherless-world/diabetes-pharmacology-ontology/docs/index.md

 The Diabetes Pharmacology Ontology was designed by leveraging the American Diabetes Association 2022 Guidelines Chapter 9 - Pharmacologic Approaches to Glycemic Treatment to represent some common diabetes treatments and several of their characteristics that play a role in therapy planning.
 Additionally, common symptoms associated with diabetes and lab measurement types were included in the ontology based on NetCE case studies related to diabetes.

 # Table of Contents
-# Overview

-The Diabetes Pharmacology Ontology was designed by leveraging the American Diabetes Association 2022 Guidelines Chapter 9 - Pharmacologic Approaches to Glycemic Treatment to represent some common diabetes treatments and several of their characteristics that play a role in therapy planning.
-Additionally, common symptoms associated with diabetes and lab measurement types were included in the ontology based on NetCE case studies related to diabetes.

-# Table of Contents
 - [Overview](#overview)
 - [Table of Contents](#table-of-contents)
 - [Namespaces](#namespaces)